 The food delivery applications or the cab transportation applications that ask to rate their services, drivers and food quality is also a way of micro-interaction with the end-user.
 Generally speaking, within the UI/UX design, even a really subtle change might make a huge impact.
 Micro-interactions are the best example that attention to details can help in improving the overall user experience.
 Every year new devices bring new opportunities for creating innovative micro-interactions.
 Thus, 2020 will not be an exception.

 Commonly, users forget their passwords after a few days.
-According to a survey of Cyclonic Password Security, almost 28% of the users forget their password more than 10 times a year.
+According to a survey of Cyclonic Password Security, almost 28% of the users forget their passwords more than 10 times a year.
 If you are thinking that forgetting the password is an issue for the end-users, then you are wrong.
 The real problem is the password-setting protocols that force a user to include special characters, numbers and upper/lower case characters.

 These add more complications, thus, users reset their passwords frequently.
 Password-less login is a simple solution that is growing gradually and it is forecasted to take over the “passwords” as the primary way of login.
 Microsoft is already working on removing the passwords from Windows 10 for quite a long period.
 In July 2019, they already announced that the next major update in Windows 10 will include a password-less sign-in feature for all Microsoft accounts on Windows 10 devices.